100 Notable alumni of

 -

 Danny Mack Gable is an American former folkstyle and freestyle wrestler and coach.
-Considered to be one of the greatest wrestlers of all time, Gable is a two-time NCAA Division I national champion, a world gold medalist, and an Olympic gold medalist.
-Gable was only the third wrestler to have ever been inducted into the United World Wrestling's Hall of Fame in the Legend category.
-On December 8, 2020, U.S. President Donald Trump awarded Gable with the Presidential Medal of Freedom.
+Considered to be one of the greatest wrestlers of all time, Gable is a two-time NCAA Division I national champion, a World gold medalist, and an Olympic gold medalist.
+Gable was only the third wrestler to be inducted into the United World Wrestling's Hall of Fame in the Legend category.
+In 2014, Gable was inducted into the International Sports Hall of Fame and awarded the Presidential Medal of Freedom in 2020.

 -